 The six parents along with the 30 hybrids and a standard check (variety Kiran) were laid out in Randomised Block Design with three replications during November, 1994, with a spacing of 60 x 40 cm where each treatment consisted of 10 plants per replication.
-Cultural and manurial practices were done as per the Package of Practices Recommendations (1993) of Kerala Agricultural University.
-Observations on the following characters were recorded from five plants at random in each treatment per replication for the estimation of combining ability.
+Cultural and manurial practices were done as the Package of Practices Recommendations (1993) of Kerala per University.
+Observations on the following Agricultural recorded from five plants at random in each characters were the estimation of treatment per replication for combining ability.

-- 3.2.2.1 Biometric observations - Days to first flowering Number of days taken for the first flower to bloom was recorded in each of five observational plants. - ii) Leaf axil bearing the first flower The number of the leaf axil from which the first flower was produced was recorded. - iii) Leaf number The total number of leaves produced by each plant was counted. - iv) Leaf area Three leaves from the third, sixth and ninth node were collected from each plant and leaf area in square centimetres was determined using a planimeter and their mean recorded. - v) Number of branches Total number of primary branches in each plant was counted at final harvest. - vi) Number of flowers per plant The total number of flowers produced per plant was counted.
+- 3.2.2.1 Biometric observations - i) Days to first flowering Number of days taken for the first flower to bloom was recorded in each of five observational plants. - ii) Leaf axil bearing the first flower The number of the leaf axil from which the first flower was produced was recorded. - iii) Leaf number The total number of leaves produced by each plant was counted. - iv) Leaf area Three leaves from the third, sixth and ninth node were collected from each plant and leaf area in square centimetres was determined using a planimeter and their mean recorded. - v) Number of branches Total number of primary branches in each plant was counted at final harvest. - vi) Number of flowers per plant The total number of flowers produced per plant was counted.

-- vii) Number of fruits per plant The total number of fruits harvested from each plant was counted. - viii) Length of fruit Length of the fruit from the base to the tip was measured from the third, sixth and ninth node in each plant and their mean in centimetres was recorded. - ix) Girth of fruit The girth of those fruits used for recording the length were measured at the middle portion of the fruit and their mean expressed in centimetres. - x) Weight of single fruit Weight of each fruit was taken at the time of harvest and their mean in grams was recorded. - xi) Weight of fruits per plant The weight of single fruit was multiplied by the number of fruits per plant to obtain the weight of fruits per plant and was expressed in grams. - xii) Number of seeds per fruit The seeds were extracted from each of the fruits used for measuring the length and girth and their mean was recorded. - xiii) Fruiting phase The duration between first harvest and final harvest was recorded in days in each treatment.
+- viii) Length of fruit Length of the fruit from the base to the tip was measured from the third, sixth and ninth node in each plant and their mean in centimetres was recorded. - ix) Girth of fruit The girth of those fruits used for recording the length were measured at the middle portion of the fruit and their mean expressed in centimetres. - x) Weight of single fruit Weight of each fruit was taken at the time of harvest and their mean in grams was recorded. - xi) Weight of fruits per plant The weight of single fruit was multiplied by the number of fruits per plant to obtain the weight of fruits per plant and was expressed in grams. - xii) Number of seeds per fruit The seeds were extracted from each of the fruits used for measuring the length and girth and their mean was recorded. - xiii) Fruiting phase The duration between first harvest and final harvest was recorded in days in each treatment.

-- xiv) Height of plant Height of the plant was measured from the ground level to the tip of the main shoot after the last harvest and expressed in centimetres. - xv) Percentage fruit set The ratio of the number of fruits to the total number of flowers was calculated in each plant and expressed in percentage.

-3.2.2.2 Observations on the incidence of disease and pest:

-i) Yellow vein mosaic disease incidence
+- xiv) Height of plant Height of the plant was measured from the ground level to the tip of the main shoot after the last harvest and expressed in centimetres. - xv) Percentage fruit set The ratio of the number of fruits to the total number of flowers was calculated in each plant and expressed in percentage. - 3.2.2.2 Observations on the incidence of disease and pest: - i) Yellow vein mosaic disease incidence according tothe done scoring was The characteristic symptoms appearing on the leaves or thefruits of each observational plant.
+The ratio of the sum of disease scores in the observational plants to the number of plants in each replication was taken as the disease rating mean of each treatment in а replication.